 Turtles are among the best loved of sea-dwelling creatures.
-This is due both to their graceful movement, cute appearance and personality as well as their declining numbers and their need for human protection, turtles are among the best loved of sea-dwelling creatures.
+This is due both to their cute appearance and personality, as well as their declining numbers and their need for human protection, turtles are among the best loved of sea-dwelling creatures.

 There are several different types of turtle throughout the world so here we concentrate on those you are most likely to see in dive destinations covered by Dive The World, particularly Thailand, Malaysia, the Maldive Islands, Indonesia and Fiji.
-These are commonly referred to as Green, Hawksbill, Olive Ridley and Leatherback.
+These are commonly referred to as green, hawksbill, olive ridley and leatherback turtles.

 In some diving locations you may encounter 2 or more of these different types of turtle so it pays to know a little bit about how they differ from one another.
 Next time you are cruising along and spot the elegant swimming movements of one of these majestic creatures, a little bit of knowledge will make the encounter all the more special.

 Family name: Cheloniidae (with horny plated shells) and Dermochelyidae (plate-less shells)

 Order name: Testudines

 Common and Scientific names: Green Turtle (Chelonia mydas), Hawksbill (Eretmochelys imbricate), Olive Ridley (Lepidochelys olivacea), Leatherback (Dermochelys coriacea), Loggerhead (Caretta caretta)